cakephp/docs/en/core-libraries/helpers/html.rst

     parameter to provide the first breadcrumb link/text.
 This is useful when you always want to include a root link.
 This option works the same as the ``$startText`` option for :php:meth:`~HtmlHelper::getCrumbs()`.

-    .. versionchanged:: 2.1
-        The ``$startText`` parameter was added.

-    .. versionchanged:: 2.3
-        The 'separator', 'firstClass' and 'lastClass' options were added.

 .. meta::